ANTI-OPPRESSION AND THE FIGHT FOR LGBTQ EQUALITY

 We see many similarities when we examine the history of women.
 Hundreds of thousands of women have been executed and continue to be subjugated in the name of religion, by every major religion (and therefore governments) worldwide.
 Tens of thousands of women were executed in the Christian witch hunts of the early modern period alone.
 Worldwide, women have been generally viewed as property, subjected to physical abuse, rape, disenfranchisement, denied access to education, services and legal protections and were victims of financial repression and control.
 In the USA, in 1920, the 19th amendment to the Constitution gave women the right to vote, and while today it is opined by the general population that women have obtained equality with men, the Equal Rights Amendment has never been signed, women do not make equal pay for the same work, women do not have reproductive rights nationwide, and sexual violence is an epidemic.

-In the case of the LGBT civil rights movement in the United States, there is a similarly long and terrible history of oppression.
+In the case of the LGBTQ civil rights movement in the United States, there is a similarly long and terrible history of oppression.
 Additionally, this oppression is currently legally enforced by the denial of equal rights, protections and responsibilities to that specific part of the population, by the dominant majority.
-LGBT people simply do not have equality in the United States and worldwide.
+LGBTQ people simply do not have equality in the United States and worldwide.
 LGBTQ people face hardships, discrimination and violence in every level of life within society, from individual prejudices to state sponsored acts of aggression and repression.
-(See other topics in our resources section for more in depth examples).

 Anti-oppression is something that we start to understand through thinking, learning, unlearning, self-awareness.
 It then needs to be put into practice, which is truly a beautiful and fulfilling life long effort of action, education and commitment to equality and to being the best human beings that we can possibly be.